Our Pumpkins

 Pick Your Own Pumpkins

-We have welcomed thousands of you to our pumpkin field over the last few years and loved hearing how you were going to carve them or what delicious dish you were going to make with the pumpkin.
+We have welcomed thousands of you to our pumpkin field over the last 10 years and loved hearing how you were going to carve them or what delicious dish you were going to make with the pumpkin.

 There is plenty of free parking.
 Sometimes the field gets muddy so please wear suitable footwear.
 Dogs are welcome on a lead.